wenhuchen/Table-Fact-Checking/README.md

    ```
      python generate_ranking_data.py
    ```
-   This script will save all the neccessary train/val/test/complex/simple/small into "preprocessed_data_program" for the ranking model to proceed.
+   This script will save all the neccessary train/val/test/complex/simple/small splits into "preprocessed_data_program" for the ranking model to proceed.

 2. Tokenization for Table-BERT
 ```